Apapa: Overview

 The region of Apapa lies near the mouth of Lagos Lagoon, and contains ports and terminals for various commodities such as containers and bulk cargo, houses, offices and a small old disused railway station (Apapa North).
+It is located directly west of Lagos Island and east of Ajeromi-Ifelodun.
 It is the site of a major container terminal which was owned and operated by the Federal government of Nigeria until March 2005, and now is operated by the Danish firm A. P. Moller-Maersk Group.
 Adjacent to the container port is the Tin Can Island Port, which has ro-ro facilities.